port-labs/example-jfrog-xray-alerts/README.md

 Python Script for Ingesting JFrog Xray alerts in Port

 ## Getting started
 In this example, you will ingest JFrog Xray alerts into Port.
 Doing this requires blueprints for JFrog Repositories and Artifacts.
-Repositories, Artifacts and Xray Alerts bluprints will be created to ingest the data from your Jfrog installation into Port.
+Repositories, Artifacts and Xray Alerts blueprints will be created to ingest the data from your Jfrog installation into Port.
 You will then use a Python script to make API calls to Jfrog's REST API to fetch the data from your account.

 ### Blueprints